undecided/log-aggregator-techtest/README.md

 ## Things I didn't get time for:

+ - rubocop / standardrb - normally would, not sure why I didn't this time
  - fix the pluralisation of "views" in the output
  - replacing missing values with graceful messages
  - accepting log entries via a pipe or other stdin redirect
  - colour coding the output
  - check handling of special codepage files (UTF-8 should work fine in most rubies)

+## Important design decisions:

+ - Strictly no inheritance.
+Composition instead.
+I wouldn't usually be this strict.
+ - 3-line methods - with some small exceptions.
+This is relatively normal for me.
+ - named method params unless obvious: again, something I tend to be quite strict on.

+## Ruby version support

+ I have checked this with Ruby 2.4 and 3.0.1, so most installations should have no trouble.

 ## Installation